willwade/AACDataSet/README.md

 # AACDataSet

-A comprehensive dataset of synthesized Augmentative and Alternative Communication (AAC) conversations for adults with ALS, focusing on realistic communication scenarios using eye-gaze, direct selection, and headmouse with keyboard-based systems.
+A comprehensive dataset of synthesized Augmentative and Alternative Communication (AAC) conversations for adults with ALS/MND, focusing on realistic communication scenarios using eye-gaze, direct selection, and headmouse with keyboard-based systems.

+**Warning**: This dataset contains simulated conversations and should not be used for real-world applications without proper validation and testing.
+The data is intended for research purposes only.
+Its ALL WIP and not yet verified. - we are using the English-GB data as a test case for now.
+Other data really exists as a proof of concept but needs work.

 ## Overview